-The North Carolina Coastal Federation launched the 50 Million Oyster Initiative in 2017, with a goal of establishing 50 acres of new oyster habitat which would support 50 million oysters in the state by 2020.
+The Coastal Federation launched the 50 Million Oyster Initiative in 2017, with the goal of establishing 50 acres of new oyster habitat which would support 50 million oysters in the state by 2020.

 Swan Island Sanctuary Overview:

 - It is located in the Pamlico Sound near the mouth of the Neuse River.

-- It created 40 acres of protected oyster sanctuary.
+- It created 40 acres of the protected oyster sanctuary.

 - It was built with 80,600 tons of material, consisting of limestone marl and granite, purchased from a North Carolina quarry.

 - Its construction annually supported ~56 jobs including private contractors, construction workers, scientists, university researchers, state agency employees and fishermen.

 - The sanctuary serves as a nursery to help repopulate nearby harvestable cultch reefs.

 - As part of this project, N.C.
 Division of Marine Fisheries planted 154 acres of harvestable cultch reefs throughout the state.

 - Cultch reefs provide a place for spat—baby oysters — to land and grow.
 They are open to harvest once oysters reach legal harvest size at 3 inches (typically within 2-3 years of planting).